andreasbalevik/hugo-fjordapartments.com/content/_index.en.md

 items:
 - title: Rental
+  image:
-  image: /images/IMG_9845-HDR-492x277.jpg
+    - src: /images/IMG_9845-HDR-492x277.jpg
+      alt: Image of made bed
-  desc: We rent apartments and jet skis in the center of Balestrand.
+  text: We rent apartments and jet skis in the center of Balestrand.
 Perfect for short day trips in the local area.
+  link:
-  button: More information
+    text: More information
-  url : /en/utleie
+    href : /en/utleie

 - title: Location
+  image:
-  image: /images/balestrand-492x277.jpg
+    - src: /images/balestrand-492x277.jpg
+      alt: Image of Balestrand
-  desc: All our apartments are centrally located in the center of Balestrand.
+  text: All our apartments are centrally located in the center of Balestrand.
 Quiet surroundings and with a fantastic view of the fjord.
 Short distances to what you need.
+  link:
-  button: More information
+    text: More information
-  url : /en/lokasjon
+    href : /en/lokasjon

 - title: Activities
+  image:
-  image: /images/IMG_6248-492x277.jpg
+    - src: /images/IMG_6248-492x277.jpg
+      alt: Image of mountains in esefjord
-  desc: Balestrand has a lot to offer you as a visitor.
+  text: Balestrand has a lot to offer you as a visitor.
 Whether you travel alone or in a group.
 There is a lot to choose from.
+  link:
-  button: Find activities in Balestrand.
+    text: Find activities in Balestrand.
-  url: /en/aktiviteter
+    href: /en/aktiviteter

 ---